jhderojasUVa/UVa_Components/menu/README.md

 ```
 scss/menu.scss (menu element)
+scss/menuv2.scss (menu element for the version 2)
 ```
 ## Javascript (working in progress)

 For now, the only JS required it's for the typical hamburger menu.

+At now, we don't know how version 2 works so, for now, no JS needed.